aakankshabhende/Delicaacy/README.md

 <br>

 <p>
-I have built a REST API to provide the easy management of sign-in, registration, contact and ordering components.
+This is my first MERN stack application :) where I have built a REST API to provide the easy management of sign-in, registration, contact and ordering components.
 I tested this API using Postman.
 The frontend and the backend are fully connected and I have handled the CORS error which came while pushing data from the frontend to the backend using proxy server.
 </p>

 # Components